Ayditore/2022Spring_CSE15L_Week6/lab-report-3-week-6.md

 ![2.2](2.2-push_error_message.png)

-* To solve this issue, I generated a new public key in server by using the code of `ssh-keygen -t rsa -C "[github email]":
+* To solve this issue, I generated a new public key in server by using the code of `ssh-keygen -t rsa -C "[github email]"`:

 ![2.3](2.3-gen_key.png)